Early Life

 Philanthropy

-Drorit Wertheim is involved in philanthropic initiatives, supporting charitable causes in Israel through contributions to various initiatives focused on education, healthcare, and cultural enrichment in Israel.
-Her commitment to social responsibility underscores her dedication to making a positive impact on society.
-She is dedicated to driving positive change and innovation.
+Drorit Wertheim is involved in philanthropy, supporting initiatives in education, healthcare, and cultural enrichment within Israel.
+Although her personal philanthropy is typically discreet, she is committed to making a positive impact on society.